AliAksoyy/AliAksoyy/README.md

 - 👀  - :telescope: I’m currently working on  HTML, CSS , Sass, Bootstrap, JavaScript, React, Python, Django

-- 🌱 - :speech_balloon: I am happy to teach you what I knowand eager to learn what you will offer
+- 🌱 : I am happy to teach you what I knowand eager to learn what you will offer

 - 💞️  Slowly and steadily, I'm trying to be better than yesterday😉